damian-sketch/HospitalRun/README.md

 2. I am still working on the ability to switch the browsers in the command line

 ## Note
-To switch capabilities, i.e Browsers and Device OS types, you can simply edit/add the capability in the `wdio.conf.js` file.
-Currently, it picks up the last capability on the list and uses only that.
+To switch capabilities, i.e Browsers and Device OS types, you can simply uncomment the capability you want in the `wdio.conf.js` file.
+Currently, it picks up the last capability on the list and uses only that if multiple options are provided.